-PAGE 88 CHAPTER 6 RISK
+PAGE 96 CHAPTER 6 RISK

+- 3. Safety and Security Risks: Although linked together in most discussions, there are significant differences to what is safe and what is secure, and how to achieve those goals. - Safe: Safety is often viewed by actions and results.
+Safe driving, safe working conditions, safe equipment, and safe conditions of access all represent threats to a transit system.
 Most are viewed through occurrences of accidents and/or incidents, ranging from the smallest trip and fall, to significant vehicular accidents, injuries, or the loss of life and/or assets.
-Threats associated with an unsafe system will impact program success through reputation as well through undefined real costs.

-Secure: Security is less tangible, and often is represented more by a feeling than an action.
+Threats associated with an unsafe system will impact program success through reputation as well through undefined real costs. - Secure: Security is less tangible, and often is represented more by a feeling than an action.
 Well-lit spaces, video surveillance, safe refuge locations, and supervisor presence define secure feelings, whereas lack of cleanliness, unruly passengers, rude operators, and other behavior problems can promote an unsecure feeling among patrons and employees.
 Threats to security often result in poor reputation, therefore affecting usage that will spell problems for the transit program.